renrengabas/phl-keyboard/README.md

 ## Usage instructions
 1. Download and install the AutoHotkey program from autohotkey.com After installing the program, it will only show a help document.
 DO NOT PANIC.
+You have installed the program correctly.
 2. Download the AutoHotkeyU64.ahk file into your main Documents folder.
    * Right-click the AutoHotkeyU64.ahk file and "Run Script".
 You should now see an [H] icon in your system tray.
    * If you have time, restart your computer to see if the file autoloads properly.